 A MakerSpace can take form in many ways and offer technologies that run the gamut from low to high.
 The LPL’s Innovation Station—much like the LPL itself—is all about mixing the cutting edge with the traditional.
 The following is an inventory of the machines and equipment currently offered (Usage Fees may apply):

-- MakerBot 3D Printer and Scanner
+- MakerBot 3D Printer

 - Cricut Machine